2024 NFL Draft: Top 10 edges

 Turner is long and is outstanding when knifing inside as part of some defensive line movement, constantly disrupting offenses with his bend and surprising strength despite his leaner frame.
 He can create pressure as a pocket pusher or with his athleticism, and he is still improving his pass rush tool set.
 He is a positive-play generator playing the run or pass, and will fit into any type of scheme, with his flexibility even opening possibilities as a spy or coverage player.

-I see him ideally as a high-end No. 2 pass rusher (which is why I struggle to stack him higher) who does a lot of other things well for his team, like a traditional 3-4 Sam outside linebacker or what is now known as a Jack in newer three-down defenses.
+I see him ideally as a high-end No. 2 pass rusher who does a lot of other things well for his team, like a traditional 3-4 Sam outside linebacker or what is now known as a Jack in newer three-down defenses.
 There are similarities between Turner and former Seattle Seahawk Bruce Irvin.

 2. Jared Verse, Florida State